 - The Christmas tourney we played where we lost horribly, but anytime I went in the game (yes, all 2 times), I hit 3-pointers.

 - When somehow, I found myself under the basket, guarding someone who was 5’9 (I’m 5’4).
 Well, since I was guarding her, she figured she didn’t need to jump.
 Her not jumping while I did led to me blocking her shot.
 It.
 Was.
 AWESOME!

 - The fact that as little as I played, my picture always ended up in the yearbook for an action shot.
 Guess I had mastered the art of posing while shooting.
 Shoot, I had to be a master at SOMETHING.

 - While on the Freshie team (we were nicknamed the Baby Dolphins), I was a starter (*sigh* the good times).
-There was a game when we almost beat Marshall’s Girls’ (used slightly loosely) team.
+There was a game when we almost beat Marshall’s Girls’ team.
 Almost doesn’t count my ass!
-In this case, not getting blown out by them was a accomplishment.
+In this case, not getting blown out by them was an accomplishment.
 We only lost by like 5 points.

 Then there was that one time when:

 I was on the bench with my fellow riders having an in-depth conversation about

 physics, how bad we were losing, why ice was so delicious, how cold it was in that gym, though everyone else was h otthe game, the coach called me up to play.
 I, of course, didn’t hear him.
 When word finally traveled to the end of the bench that he HAD called me, I ran up, forgetting that my warm up jersey was still over my actual jersey.
 Well this was brought to my attention as I ran up and I took it off really quickly.
 While taking it off, I ended up elbowing my coach in the chin.
 WOMP. *shakes head* F my life.